pauldmccarthy/pauldmccarthy.github.io/_posts/2016-07-18-lewis-and-harris.md

-A slightly belated post ... about a month ago, I went on a great trip with a few friends up to the Isles of Lewis and Harris, for our Outer Hebridean fix (now seemingly an [annual]({% post_url 2015-07-08-mingulay%}) event</a>).
+A slightly belated post ... about a month ago, I went on a great trip with a few friends up to the Isles of Lewis and Harris, for our Outer Hebridean fix (now seemingly an [annual]({% post_url 2015-07-08-mingulay%}) event).
 Despite having two names, Lewis and Harris are actually the same island.
 They are, however, geologically separate - Lewis is a bleak, glacier swept landscape with thousands of lochs; whereas Harris is more mountainous in nature.